-If you don’t see the tab bar, choose View > Show Tab Bar.
+If the tab bar isn’t shown, choose View > Show Tab Bar.

 Save the document.
 Its name appears as the tab name.

-In some apps, you can add tabs using a keyboard shortcut, based on how the tab option is set in Dock preferences.
-When the option is set to Always or In Full Screen Only, press Command-N. When the option is set to Manually, press Option-Command-N.
+In some apps, you can add tabs using a keyboard shortcut, based on how the tab option is set in Desktop & Dock settings.
+When the option is set to In Full Screen or Always, press Command-N. When the option is set to Never, press Option-Command-N.

 Show and navigate tabs

 On your Mac, in an app that has tabs, do any of the following: